Mediators

 A mediator is a person who is specially trained to help people resolve conflict.
 Unlike a judge, a mediator doesn't impose solutions on people, but helps them to find their own solutions to their problems.

-Some, but not all, mediators are also lawyers.
-Whether or not the mediator in a family law case is a lawyer, he or she should have special training about family dynamics and family law issues.
-Before hiring a mediator, ask about his or her training and qualifications.
+Some mediators, but not all, are also lawyers.
+Whether or not the mediator in a family law case is a lawyer, they should have special training about family dynamics and family law issues.
+Before hiring a mediator, ask about their training and qualifications.

-Note that mediators are supposed to be neutral and can't provide legal advice, even if he or she is also a lawyer.
+Note that mediators are supposed to be neutral and can't provide legal advice, even if they're also a lawyer.

 Private mediators charge for their services.
 But if you can resolve your issues using mediation, it's generally much less expensive than going to court.
 Family justice counsellors offer free mediation services to people with low incomes in certain cases.